-This course is designed for Security System Administrators and Managers who are responsible for the design, planning and management of security installations in Business and Government Institutions.
-Topics include Management of Information Security, security planning, security protection (technical and procedural), best practices, risk management, Operations Security, legal issues and certification and accreditation.
+This course is designed for Security System Administrators and Managers responsible for the design, planning and management of security installations in business and government institutions.
+Topics include management of information security, security planning, security protection, best practices, risk management, operations security, legal issues and certification and accreditation.
 The course assumes some familiarity with various topics taught in an Introduction of Information Assurance course.